keyurijoban/NN/index.md

 <img src='depthcol.jpeg'>

 * Assume there is a 5 by 5 kernel with a bias term and there are 11 such kernels in this layer, the how many parameters will be needed?
-Compare with a vaniall MLP?
+Compare with a vanilla MLP?

 --- .class #id